Searching for EeV photons with Telescope Array Surface Detector and neural networks: Data sets and Monte Carlo simulations

 Photon-induced events are simulated using the QGSJET-II-04, FLUKA, and EGS4.
 We use the PRESHOWER code \cite{Homola:2003ru} to account for geomagnetic interactions resulting in magnetic $e^+$,~$e^-$ pair production.
 The corresponding air showers are dominated by their electromagnetic component, hence the effect of choosing a particular high-energy hadron interaction model should be negligible.
 We test this assumption with Monte Carlo simulations in Section~\ref{sec:model_dep}.
 The differential energy spectrum is chosen to be $E^{-1}$ to cover the whole range of energies within a single data set, thus avoiding underrepresentation of high-energy events.

 MC and experimental data were passed through a reconstruction procedure \cite{TelescopeArray:2013yze} optimized to infer the parameters of photon-induced events.
-We estimate the energy of events based on the look-up table constructed using MC photon data set \cite{TelescopeArray:2018rbt}, which is a function of the reconstructed $S_{800}$ value (scintillator signal density at the distance of 800 m from the core), zenith and azimuth angles.
-Thus obtained energy corresponds to average energy of the primary photon, inducing a shower with the same arrival direction and $S_{800}$.
+Since we are searching for photon-like events, we estimate the energy of events based on the look-up table constructed using MC photon data set \cite{TelescopeArray:2018rbt}, which is a function of the reconstructed $S_{800}$ value (scintillator signal density at the distance of 800 m from the core), zenith and azimuth angles.
+Thus obtained energy, $E_\gamma$, corresponds to average energy of the primary photon, inducing a shower with the same arrival direction and $S_{800}$.
+In contrast to proton-optimized energy reconstruction, this approach ensures that we set corrects limits on the photon flux for a specified energy threshold.
+For proton primaries, $E_\gamma$ yields systematically higher energy estimate than $E_p$, an analogous unbiased energy estimator for the proton primaries.
+For instance, at $\sim 10$~EeV Monte-Carlo energy the mean $E_\gamma$ for proton primaries is $\sim 55\%$ higher than their $E_p$.
 The full list of reconstructed features, presented in Appendix \ref{app:reco}, includes geometrical and primary particle mass-sensitive parameters, such as reconstructed zenith angle and Linsley front curvature.

 To ensure good quality of events reconstruction, we applied the following selection criteria to both the MC and the experimental data sets: \begin{itemize}[noitemsep,topsep=0pt] \item Reconstructed zenith angle is below 55\degree; \item Minimum of 7 triggered stations per event; \item Reconstructed shower core position is within the SD array, at least 1200 meters from its boundary; \item Joint geometry and lateral distribution profile fit accuracy of $ \chi^2 / d.o.f. < 5 $. \end{itemize}